-2.2 Changes.
-SAP applies the technical and organizational measures set forth in Appendix 2 to SAP's entire customer base receiving the same SAP Service.
+- 2.1 Appropriate Technical and Organizational Measures.
+SAP has implemented and will apply the technical and organizational measures set forth in Appendix 2.
+Customer has reviewed such measures and agrees that as to the Cloud Service selected by Customer in the Order Form the measures are appropriate taking into account the state of the art, the costs of implementation, nature, scope, context and purposes of the processing of Personal Data. - 2.2 Changes.
+SAP applies the technical and organizational measures set forth in Appendix 2 to SAP's entire customer base hosted out of the same Data Center and receiving the same Cloud Service.
 SAP may change the measures set out in Appendix 2 at any time without notice so long as it maintains a comparable or better level of security.
 Individual measures may be replaced by new measures that serve the same purpose without diminishing the security level protecting Personal Data.